dgilland/alchy/README.md

 # ...or add/commit using a list
 db.add_commit(users)

-# ...or separting add and commit calls
+# ...or separating add and commit calls
 db.add(user1, user2)
 db.commit()